 kcal35

-minutesDoi Maach is a popular Bengali fish curried dish in a yogurt-based gravy cooked with rui or katla fish.
+minutesDoi Maach is a popular Bengali fish curried dish with rui or katla fish steaks cooked in a yogurt gravy blended with a few simple spices.
 Popular dish of fish in Bengali biye bari (Marriage feast) menu for ages.
 Flavored with garam masala and regular kitchen spices.
-Best to serve with piping hot white rice, Bengali fried rice, or Basanti Pulao.
+Best to serve with steamed rice, Bengali fried rice, or Basanti Pulao.

 3 Green Chillies